kirbylink/warp/BUILD.md

 #### Required macOS SDK

 To build warp-packer for the target x86_64-apple-darwin, a macOS SDK is needed.
-The repository has been built and tested with MacOSX10.12 SDK.
+The repository has been built and tested with MacOSX11.3 SDK.
 There are several GitHub repositories available that contain different SDK versions, but they all seem to miss the header files.
 So it is recommended to download it from Apple's website.
-The macOS SDK is integrated into Xcode, and this repository has been built and tested with Xcode version 8.3.3.
+The macOS SDK is integrated into Xcode and Command Line Tools for Xcode, and this repository has been built and tested with Command Line Tools for Xcode version 12.5.1 (Command_Line_Tools_for_Xcode_12.5.1.dmg).

-##### Build and Use macOS SDK from Xcode
+##### Build and Use macOS SDK from Command Line Tools for Xcode

 To build and use the macOS SDK from Xcode, [osxcross](https://github.com/tpoechtrager/osxcross) will be used.